-It took Isaiah Thomas two weeks to find a home for the 2018-19 season, but he landed in the best situation possible to prove himself before he hits free agency again next offseason.
+It took Isaiah Thomas several weeks to find a home for the 2018-19 season, but he landed in the best situation possible to prove himself before he hits free agency again next offseason.

 Free agent guard Isaiah Thomas has agreed to a one-year deal with the Denver Nuggets, league sources tell ESPN.
 Thomas will reunite with Michael Malone, who coached him with the Kings.- Adrian Wojnarowski (@wojespn) July 13, 2018